Gavriil1/CI_PP4_TD/README.md

 </details>

-19. As an Admin , I can filter tasks by: importance, frequency, user
+19. As an Admin, I can filter tasks by: importance, frequency, user.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |